 If you want to see not only the St. Peter’s Basilica, but also the Vatican Museums, you will need up to a day in total – with guide it takes 3 to 4 hours.
 Also for the Coliseum with Palatine and Roman Forum and a walk around the area, for example, with Celio, Aventine, Circus Maximus and Capitol, it takes up to a day.
 For the Coliseum there is also a night opening in the summer, as well as for the Vatican Museums.
 Also for shopping and sightseeing in the center you should take up to a day.
 It needs half a day for the Capitoline Museums and two hours for the Borghese Gallery plus the time to go there.
 I make some suggestions under 3 days in Rome.

-Insider Tip # 10 – Ask me and follow me on Facebook
+Insider Tip # 10 – Ask us and follow us on Facebook

-Is still my last insider tip: If you have questions, write me and I will reply as soon as possible.
-Even if you’re already in Rome, always look on my page.
+Is still our last insider tip: If you have questions, write us and we will reply as soon as possible.
+Even if you’re already in Rome, always look on our page.
 Many tours and tickets can be booked as a mobile ticket for the same day or the next day!
 You’ll find important information about strikes and high holidays day by day.
-And follow me on Facebook so you can always get new impressions from Rome.
+And follow us on Facebook so you can always get new impressions from Rome.